SAS-DHRH/dhcc-toolkit/content/toolkit/decision-trees.md

   * [Hosting](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#hosting) your digital edition with a green hosting provider.
   * And even [fonts](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#fonts)

+## I want to digitise a collection

+* Consider [low carbon hosting](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#hosting), file formats, what resolution is necessary, whether 3D scans are really necessary, hardware longevity, digital access strategies to ensure the resource is used and to prevent unintentional redundancy, and processes for retiring data that is no longer needed.
+* [The Data Carbon Scorecard](https://digitaldecarb.org/data-carbon-scorecard/) is a light touch tool to help you plan a new data project.
+* [The DIMPACT tool](https://dimpact.org/about) estimates emissions associated with audiovisual streaming and other digital activities.
+* Currently most [digitalisation guidelines](https://encodemuse.wp.st-andrews.ac.uk/digitisation-guidelines/) don't address environmental considerations.

 ## I want to create a personal website

 * First, consider the purpose of this website.
 Do you want to share blog posts, display images or include interactivity features such as comments?
 Use these questions to decide what kind of website is the most appropriate for your needs.
 For more details on this, see [Static Versus Dynamic Websites](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#static-v-dynamic).